lotkey/DTKB-Apps/README.md

 ## Documentation

-[documentation](./documentation) contains all of the documentuation for this application.
+[documentation](./documentation) contains all of the documentation for this application.

 This includes:
 - Final report